celo-org/celo-ledger-spender-app-w-docker-build-tools/README.md

 ## Loading

+Make sure you have `ledgerblue` installed by running `pip3 install ledgerblue`.
 You can build and load the app onto your Ledger Nano by running `make load`.
 Be sure to have your nano plugged into your computer via USB, and that no other app is using it (e.g., Ledger Live or celo-blockchain).

 ## No consent